 What I really enjoyed about this show was that it was the perfect throwback to films like I Know What You Did Last Summer, Scream, Urban Legend, and The Craft.
 I grew up watching these movies and I enjoyed that they were the perfect blend of slasher and terror scares with some predictable, but fun teenage drama thrown in.
 I personally enjoy fun horror movies like this that don’t have me terrorized with nightmares for the rest of my life, but everyone likes something different.
 Either way, I thought that this show provided me with the entertainment I expected and even pleasantly surprised me, leaving me wanting more.
 Ready to watch?

-I hope you enjoyed the list and feel free to post your own theories and thoughts on Younger below in the comments section.
+I hope you enjoyed the list and feel free to post your own theories and thoughts on Light as a Feather in the comments section below.
 Thanks so much for reading and happy viewing!